What is the European Central Bank (ECB)?

 History of the European Central Bank

 The ECB first exercised its full powers on 1 January 1991 after the introduction of the Euro as the official currency for the Euro area.
 During this time, the national central banks of the 11 EU member states transferred their monetary policy function to the ECB.
-Other states within the EU joined later on, with Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia and Lithuania joining the EU between 2001 to 2015.
-The expansion enlarged the bank’s scope, and it marked a milestone in the complex process of EU integration.
+Other states within the EU joined later on, with Greece, Slovenia, Cyprus, Malta, Slovakia, Estonia, Latvia, and Lithuania joining the EU between 2001 to 2015.
+The expansion enlarged the bank’s scope and marked a milestone in the complex process of EU integration.

-The first President of the ECB was Win Duisenberg, who was also the former president of the EMI and Dutch central bank.
-His proponents saw him as a guarantor of a strong Euro, and he had the support of German, Dutch and Belgian governments.
+The first President of the ECB was Win Duisenberg, who was also the former president of the EMI and the Dutch central bank.
+His proponents saw him as a guarantor of a strong Euro, and he had the support of the German, Dutch, and Belgian governments.
 The French government had opposed Duisenberg taking over the presidency of the ECB, instead opting to have a French citizen as the president.
-They resolved the disagreement through a gentleman’s agreement where Duisenberg agreed to step down prior the end of his term, for Trichet, a French national, to take over.
+They resolved the disagreement through a gentleman’s agreement where Duisenberg agreed to step down prior to the end of his term, for Trichet, a French national, to take over.

 Organization Structure of the ECB